- Townsville: February

 Benefit from practical placements as you learn to assess, design, and deliver exercise programs to a variety of people, from community members to elite athletes.

 Study a core program along with additional psychology electives to suit your interests and requirements.
-Take advantage of world-class research and observation facilities, including a working on-campus Psychology Clinic in Townsville.
+Take advantage of world-class facilities, including the JCU Performance Science Hub, located with the North Queensland Toyota Cowboys in the Hutchinson Builders Centre in Townsville.

 View the Handbook for a detailed overview of available subjects, as well as pre-placement requirements.

 If you're a high achieving student you may be invited to undertake an Honours year.
 This comprises an additional 24 credit points of study in each discipline.
 To learn more, refer to the Handbook.